ShashankP23/Nobel-Prize-Analysis/README.md

 A comprehensive data exploration of a dataset containing details of Nobel Prize Winners.

-Note: Currently, graphs made via plotly, are not visible.
-The repo will updated once a fix is found.
+Note: Currently, graphs made via plotly are not visible.
+The repo will be updated once a fix is found.